Cellwise Outliers: HIGH-DIMENSIONAL DATA

 For detecting cellwise outliers, \cite{raymaekers2021fast} introduced FastDDC, a computationally efficient version of the DDC method of Section~\ref{sec:detect}.
 FastDDC relies on a fast and robust screening technique for detecting linearly dependent variables, that are then used in an ensemble of simple linear regressions to detect cellwise outliers.
 For this purpose the variables are first transformed with componentwise transformations that limit the influence of outliers.
 Next, these transformed variables are subjected to a fast nearest-neighbor algorithm in dual space.

 In order to obtain a cellwise robust correlation matrix in very high dimensions the so-called {\it wrapping transformation} of~\cite{raymaekers2021fast} can be used.
-They gave an illustration where a dataset with 921,600 dimensions was analyzed by wrapping followed by a truncated SVD.
+They gave an illustration where a dataset with 921,600 dimensions was analyzed by wrapping followed by a truncated singular value decomposition.